Ghost hunters and creepy cravers must visit these haunted places in Colorado…

 The hotel was built in 1909 by Freelan Oscar Stanley, an entrepreneur, hotelier, and architect.
 He had come to the area in 1903 with a grim health prognosis.
 The area revived him and he decided to try and make it into a resort town.

-The hotel was facing closure when, in 1974, famous author Stephen King check-in for the last night of the season.
+The Stanley Hotel was facing closure when, in 1974, famous author Stephen King check-in for the last night of the season.
 He and his wife had heard about the spooky desolate setting and thought it a good place to help him finish a novel he was working on.

 The Kings were the only guests in the hotel that night.
 After dinner, Tabatha King returned to their room number 217, while Stephen King walked the halls.
 He visited the hotel bar and spoke with the bartender.